beiji-ma/redefinecad/articles/next_gen_plm_comparison.md

 In addition, a **Service‑focused component** was deployed to support after‑sales operations, commonly referenced at the time as the *Electrical/Equipment/Part Catalog* (EPC).
 Its purpose was to expose the resolved service‑relevant Bill of Materials for 4S service centers, including spare parts, replacements, and repair applicability.
 This component was implemented using the out‑of‑the‑box Library Central framework, extended with a full‑text search indexing layer to support practical retrieval and identification workflows for service technicians.

 Because the EPC view is itself a filtered projection of the resolved configuration, it did not require a separate authored dataset.
-It remained structurally consistent with the engineering definition while presenting only the service-relevant perspective.
+It remained structurally consistent with the engineering definition while presenting only the service‑relevant perspective.

 These initiatives were not separate systems—they operated on the same unified product definition, ensuring that engineering, manufacturing, sourcing, and service all derived their views from the same structural basis.